Atlas-OS/docs/docs/getting-started/post-installation/atlas-folder/general-configuration.md

 Remember that you may need to install drivers for Bluetooth to work.
 [View our guide here](../../../faq-and-troubleshooting/common-questions/bluetooth-compatibility.md).

-## :material-hammer-screwdriver: Diagnostics and Troubleshooting

-Troubleshooting is a built-in feature in Windows that helps you troubleshoot issues with your computer.

-Atlas disables it by default to have fewer running Windows services.
-To enable it, run the `Enable Troubleshooting.cmd` script and restart your computer.

 ## :material-gamepad: FSO and Game Bar

 Game Bar is a built-in feature in Windows that can record your screen, take screenshots, show performance information, and more.
 It relies on [Fullscreen Optimizations](https://devblogs.microsoft.com/directx/demystifying-full-screen-optimizations/), which is shortened to FSO.